 Small businesses and non-profit organisations in NSW directly affected by the 2019-2020 bushfire disaster events (eligible disaster events commencing August 2019) may be eligible to receive bushfire recovery grants from the Australian Government.

 Small business and non-profit organisation grants are intended to help pay for the costs of clean-up and reinstatement of small businesses or non-profit organisations that have suffered direct damage as a result of the eligible disaster.

 The Australian Government will help cover the cost of the payments.
 The NSW Government will administer the payments on the following Terms and Conditions.

 The term “Grant Guidelines” refers to the applicable grant guidelines for small business owners or non-profit organisations making an application.
 “You” is used interchangeably with “Applicant” and “Applicants”.
 The term “Relevant Agency” includes Service NSW, Revenue NSW, NSW Rural Assistance Authority and the Office of Emergency Management.
 Further definitions are contained within the Grant Guidelines, unless otherwise stated in these Terms and Conditions or published on the Service NSW website.

 The Grant Guidelines which underpin these Terms and Conditions, are published on the Service NSW website as follows:

-- Small Business Grant Guidelines: Emergency Bushfire Response: Small Business Grants Guidelines (PDF)
+- Emergency Bushfire Response: Small Business Grants - Guidelines

-- Non-profit Organisation Grant Guidelines: Emergency Bushfire Response: Non-profit Organisation Grants Guidelines (PDF)
+- Emergency Bushfire Response: Non-profit Organisation Grants - Guidelines

 Applicants must meet the eligibility criteria set out in the Grant Guidelines to qualify for a grant.
 Service NSW provides guidance on its website about the eligibility criteria under “Eligibility".